atWork Australia

 How can we move more during the workday?

-Here are a few ways we can incorporate more movement into our work day.
+Here are a few ways we can incorporate more movement into our work day, leading to benefits in your mental health, inside and outside the workplace.

 • Walk or cycle to work; park your car at a distance